Blackfork, OH - (1818 - present farming, clay mining, & brickyard town nearly abandoned & later repopulated)

-Blackfork was settled next to Black Fork Creek by a mix of runaway slaves from the south, native americans, & European immigrants.
-They were all paid the same wages by the local businesses during a time when racial prejudices were still running rampant in most of the rest of the country.
+The town was settled next to Black Fork Creek by a mix of runaway slaves from the south, native Americans, & European immigrants.
+They were all paid the same wages by local businesses during a time when racial prejudices were still running rampant in most of the rest of the country.
 The Union Baptist Church was organized in 1819.
 It was originally a log cabin structure but was replaced in the late 1800's.

-Blackfork's first biggest sources of income were the Blackfork Coal Co. & it's iron furnaces.
-The Washington Furnace was built in the early 1850's.
-It was in operation from 1853 until the late 1800's & what's left of it can be found in the woods off a gravel road on the south side of the intersection of Blackfork - Firebrick Rd. & Irish Hollow Rd.
+Blackfork's first biggest sources of income were the Blackfork Coal Co. & its iron furnaces.
+Washington Furnace was built in the early 1850s.
+It was in operation from 1853 until the late 1800s & what's left of it can be found in the woods off a gravel road on the south side of the intersection of Blackfork - Firebrick Rd. & Irish Hollow Rd.
+The other furnace called Cambria was built in 1854.
+Its remains are inaccessible on private property.
 The land where the coal mines were got sold to the Cambria Clay Products Company who dealt in clay mining & had a brick making plant.
-The brickyard also had a rail yard on the Toledo, Cincinnati, & St. Louis Railroad.
+The brickyard also had a freight station on the Toledo, Cincinnati, & St. Louis Railroad.

-Portions of the old railroad platforms are still visible there & the railroad's tunnel # 2, built in 1882, is about 4 miles south of town under an overpass on Dry Ridge Rd.
+Portions of the old railroad platforms remain in the area & the railroad's tunnel # 2, constructed in 1882, is about 4 miles south of town under an overpass on Dry Ridge Rd.
 It was constructed by the residents of Blackfork.
-The railroad was later bought out by the Cincinnati, Hamilton, & Dayton RR, & then sold to the B & O who reconstructed the tunnel in 1916 but that line of tracks was abandoned the following year.
+The railroad was later bought out by the Cincinnati, Hamilton, & Dayton RR, & then sold to the B & O who reconstructed the tunnel in 1916.
+That line of tracks was abandoned the following year.
 It was replaced by the Detroit, Toledo, & Ironton Railroad which was in operation from 1905 - 1983.
 Henry Ford bought it in 1920 & had new tracks built that ran through town for hauling pig iron to Detroit.

-When the brick company went out of business in the early 1960's many of the residents left to find work in other cities & the trains that went through town ceased operations in the mid to late 70's.
-The foundation of Blackfork's general store is still visible & marked by a set of steps close next to Blackfork - Firebrick Rd.
-Some of the town's residents were buried in Union Baptist Church Cemetery next to the church on Coker Rd.
-(Ninner Hill).
-Blackfork had a post office from 1902 - 1985.
-Others were buried in the Washington Furnace Cemetery south of the furnace on the same gravel road.
+Many resident left to find work in other town when the brick company went out of business in the early 1960s & trains ceased operations in the early 1970's.
+The foundation of the Cambria Company general store is still visible & marked by a set of steps next to Blackfork - Firebrick Rd.
+Residents were buried several cemeteries including Washington Furnace Cemetery further south down the gravel road past the furnace, Union Baptist Church Cemetery on Ninner Hill, & Bethel Cemetery on Gallia - Blackfork Rd.
+The town's post office ran from 1902 - 1985.

-Special thanks to Donna Dickerson for providing info on the more modern railroad in Blackfork!
+Thanks to Donna Dickerson for providing info on the more modern railroad in Blackfork!
 We previously only had info on the town's early tracks.
-Her dad knew most of the DT&I engineers & firemen & occasionally took her with him to check it out.
+Her dad knew most of the DT & I engineers & firemen & occasionally took her with him to check it out.
 The trains also did pick-ups from the plant at Pedro and would ride up to the clay mill to drop entity cars and take the full cars away.

 Classification: semi - ghost town

-Location: Washington Township, Lawrence County - On Rt.
-93 1/2 mile north of Kimble Creek Rd.
+Location: Washington Township, Lawrence County - On SR 93 1/2 mile north of Kimble Creek Rd